March 6, 2026 ยท 8 min read ยท by SprinklerMap Team

 Installation step by step

-Drip requires no trenching: lay tubing on the surface or cover with 3–5 cm of soil or mulch.
-For shrubs use 1 emitter at 4 l/h for plants up to 50 cm, 2 emitters for shrubs up to 1.5 m, 4 for large trees.
+Drip requires no trenching: lay the 16 mm main tubing on the surface at the bed perimeter, then run drip tape or individual emitter lines along each row or around each plant.
+For shrubs use 1 emitter at 4 L/h for plants under 50 cm spread, 2 emitters for shrubs up to 1.5 m, and 4 emitters or a ring of inline tape for large established trees or hedges.

 Maintenance and cleaning